-Networks using a Star topology require a central point for the devices to connect.
-Originally this device was called a concentrator since it consolidated the cable runs from all network devices.
-The basic form of concentrator is the hub.
+- Networks using a Star topology require a central point for the devices to connect. - Originally this device was called a concentrator since it consolidated the cable runs from all network devices. - The basic form of concentrator is the hub.

-As shown in Figure; the hub is a hardware device that contains multiple, independent ports that match the cable type of the network.
-Most common hubs interconnect Category 3 or 5 twisted-pair cable with RJ-45 ends, although Coax BNC and Fiber Optic BNC hubs also exist.
-The hub is considered the least common denominator in device concentrators.
-Hubs offer an inexpensive option for transporting data between devices, but hubs don't offer any form of intelligence.
+- As shown in Figure; the hub is a hardware device that contains multiple, independent ports that match the cable type of the network. - Most common hubs interconnect Category 3 or 5 twistedpair cable with RJ-45 ends, - The hub is considered the least common denominator in device concentrators. - Hubs offer an inexpensive option for transporting data between devices, but hubs don't offer any form of intelligence.
 Hubs can be active or passive.